MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-how-to-subcontract-manufacturing.md

 3. Select the **Print Orders** field to print the purchase order as it is created.
 4. Choose the **OK** button.

-If all subcontracted operations are sent to the same supplier location, then only one purchase order is created.
+If all subcontracted operations are sent to the same vendor location, then only one purchase order is created.

 The worksheet line that was turned into a purchase order is deleted from the worksheet.
 Once a purchase order is created, it will not appear in the worksheet again.